Main Website

 The following sections are framed keeping in mind the same reality.

-Step #1 – Research
+Step #1 – Conduct thorough research

-Bad mobile app design examples are often very soothing to app designers.
+Bad mobile app design examples are often very satisfying to app designers.
 They gain confidence from the mistakes of others because they have the benefit of hindsight.
+Looking at bad examples is essential for an apparent reason.
+Those who don’t know history are bound to repeat it.

-Studying bad and good designs is a part of research.
+The same is true for app designers.
+Professionals who don’t know the kind of mistakes other designers generally make are bound to repeat them.
+Studying bad and good designs is a part of the research.
 It helps designers imbibe some important lessons before designing something new.

 Research doesn’t end at studying designs either.
 The following sections cover the kinds of research a designer must participate in during mobile app design.